The coding assignment for this lesson is in three parts. Here are some instructions for completing the assignment.

 Build an app that displays just the county boundaries on a 2D map.
 In your solution, you should be taking a snapshot of the data on the server and passing that to the client rather than passing the features themselves.
 Be sure to read the documentation carefully for how to display just the county sublayer.
 It might be a good idea to display all of the sublayers first before attempting to filter out some of them.

-- Sign up for an IDE here.
+- Please go to the Assignment 5 IDE Review Sign-up page in the Lesson 5 module in Canvas to sign up for an IDE.
 The sign-ups will be set up such that the IDEs receive more or less equal coverage.
 (If there's another IDE that you'd like to evaluate, check with the instructor first.)

 - Limit your video to 5 minutes.

 - In your demo, be sure to discuss the IDE features that were mentioned in the lesson.
-(And feel free to talk about any interesting features that were not in the lesson.)
+And feel free to talk about any interesting features that were not in the lesson.
+(If demonstrating the IDE, please use files from a previous assignment rather than this week's.)

 - Give your thoughts on whether you plan to use the IDE instead of Notepad++.

 This project is one week in length.
-Please refer to the course Calendar, in Canvas, for the due date.
+Please refer to the Canvas course Calendar for the due date.

-- Post a link to your IDE evaluation video to the Lesson 4 Discussion Forum in Canvas.
+- Post a link to your IDE evaluation video to the Lesson 5 Discussion Forum.
 (20 of 100 points)